 - High storage space requirements compared to other backup types.
 Also, since you likely don’t change all your data that often, using only full backups wastes a lot of storage space.

 - Potential security issues.
 Since all the data is stored in one place, if your backup media somehow gets accessed or compromised, you lose it all.

 - Slowest type of backup.
 It does take quite a while to copy all those files if your site is somehow significant in size.

 What’s a differential backup?

+Here comes the most important question of this article: “What is differential backup?”
 A differential backup is when a backup creates copies of only the files changed since the last full backup.
-For example, if you’ve set your site to perform full backups only on Sundays and get by with just differential ones on other days of the week, this is how your backup process will go:
+For example, if you’ve set your site to perform full backups only on Sundays and get by with just differential backups on other days of the week, this is how your backup process will go:

 - Sunday: All the data.